 Difference-in-Differences Estimation

-PyFixest supports eventy study designs via the canonical two-way fixed effects design Gardner’s 2-stage estimator, and the local projections approach following Dube et al (2023).
+PyFixest supports event study designs via the canonical two-way fixed effects design, the 2-Step imputation estimator, and local projections.

 import pandas as pd